mrismanaziz/Reforestation/README.md

-## Why did the cookie cry?
-## Because his mother was a wafer so long
+## What did one wall say to the other wall?
+I'll meet you at the corner!